osuosl/ganeti_webmgr/docs/source/manual-install.rst

        10import django.core.handlers.wsgi
        11application = django.core.handlers.wsgi.WSGIHandler()

 #.
-Enable the `periodic cache
+Enable the :ref:`periodic-cache-updater`.

-   updater </projects/ganeti-webmgr/wiki/Cache_System#Periodic-Cache-Refresh>`_.
-   **NOTE**: Do not run the cache updater as ``root``.
+.. _Note:: Do not run the cache updater as ``root``.

    ::

        twistd --pidfile=/tmp/gwm_cache.pid gwm_cache

 You may encounter an issue where twisted fails to start and gives you an error.
 This is usually caused by the environment variable PYTHONPATH not being exported correctly if you switch to superuser 'su -'.
 To fix it type:

    ::

        export PYTHONPATH="."

    Than ``exit`` out of root.

 #.
 Set **VNC\_PROXY** to the hostname of your VNC AuthProxy server in
    **settings.py**.
 The VNC AuthProxy does not need to run on the same server as Ganeti Web Manager.

    ::

        1VNC_PROXY = 'my.server.org:8888'